A population of faint, old, and massive quiescent galaxies at 3 < z < 4 revealed by JWST NIRSpec Spectroscopy: Results

-If our current success rate of photometric selection of massive quiescent systems holds for the rest of our program, the end of our program will provide tighter constraints to the abundance and formation epochs of massive quiescent galaxies in the early Universe that can be robustly compared to simulations as it will then form a complete $K$-band selected sample.
+At the end of our program we will provide tighter constraints to the abundance and formation epochs of massive quiescent galaxies in the early Universe.
+These constraints will then be robustly compared to simulations, as they will form a complete $K$-band selected sample.
 The statistics will enable to provide tighter constraints to galaxy formation and mass buildup mechanisms at $z>6$, going beyond what has been possible in the pre-JWST era \cite[e.g.,][]{Forrest2020b,DEugenio2021a, Kalita2021a}.
 Additionally, early results from JWST Early Release Science imaging have shown evidence for more massive quiescent galaxy candidates at $z>3$ \citep{Carnall2023a} that were not selected by ground-based surveys.
-If these sources are also spectroscopically confirmed, our understanding of galaxy evolution in the early Universe will need to shift.
+Spectroscopic confirmation of these sources along with constraints to their formation mechanisms would build up a picture of the early mass buildup of the Universe which can be tested with updated galaxy evolution models utilized by the new generation of simulations \citep[e.g.][]{Kimmig2023a}.